 When tailgating at your next event you can take all the comforts of home with you.
 The days of warm beer cans and McDonald’s are over.

-With a portable generator you can bring along your flat panel TV, electric grill, cooktops, drink blender, and any other electrical equipment you want to make your tailgating party awesome.
+With a portable generator you can bring along your flat panel TV, electric grill, cooktops, drink blender, coffee maker, and any other electrical equipment you want to make your tailgating party awesome.

 But, finding the right portable generator for tailgating can be very difficult because there are so many options out there.